Peter T. Brown

 Peter T. Brown was the executive director of the Free Software Foundation (FSF) from 2005 until early 2011.
 Having come from a business management and finance background, he began working for the organization in 2001 as a comptroller, and was promoted to executive director in 2005 after the departure of Bradley Kuhn.
 He was replaced by John Sullivan.
 He has since joined the Software Freedom Conservancy as a director and treasurer.
-He is from Oxford, England, and has worked in the past for the BBC and the New Internationalist.
+He is from Oxford, England.

+Previously, Brown also held roles as the Financial Controller at FSF and manager of the GPL Compliance Lab.
+Additionally, he served as a director at New Internationalist and worked at BBC Radio in London.

 He became an American citizen in August 2017.